-National Archives Celebrates the American Presidency with an Author Lecture on February 13
+National Archives Celebrates the American Presidency with an Author Lecture

 Washington, DC…On Wednesday, February 13 at 7 PM, the Center for the National Archives Experience, in partnership with Times Books, presents a panel discussion highlighting the American Presidents book series.
 This event, which is free and open to the public, will be held in the William G. McGowan Theater of the National Archives Building, located on the National Mall at Constitution Ave. and 7th Street, NW.

 Series editor Sean Wilentz, author of Andrew Jackson, moderates a distinguished panel including Timothy Naftali, director of the Richard Nixon Presidential Library and Museum and author of the newest addition to the series, George H.W.
 Bush; Elizabeth Drew, author of Richard M. Nixon and former Washington correspondent for The New Yorker; and David Greenberg, columnist for Slate and author of Calvin Coolidge.
 Panelists will discuss these Presidents in relation to current events and to each other.
 A book signing will follow the program.

 Tim Naftali is the director of the Federal, nonpartisan Richard Nixon Presidential Library and Museum.
 A professor and expert on presidential history, Naftali has written regularly for Slate.com and is the author of several books.
 He was most recently the co-author with Aleksander Fursenko of the award-winning Khrushchev’s Cold War: The Inside Story of an American Adversary.